buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and founder of the Shitcoin Development Foundation.
-We develop a cryptographic ledger to store Shitcoins.
+I'm a Ruby on Rails developer and Representative Director of the Shitcoin Development Foundation.
+We develop a cryptographic ledger to store Shitcoin.

 ## Earn Shitcoins